wp-plugins/custom-content-type-manager/readme.txt

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

-= 0.8.9 (in development) =
+= 0.8.9 =

 * Permalink functionality fixed by flushing rewrite rules after register_post_type()
 * Flash messages are now stored in the $_COOKIE array instead of $_SESSION to be in keeping with WordPress' simplistic "stateless" parlance.
 * Date field added, including support for PHP eval of default value.
-* CSS rules updated.
+* CSS classes and ids updated (all instances of "formgenerator" were replaced with "cctm").
-* Import/Export options added.
+* Import/Export functionality added.
 * Checking of valid image icons was disabled due to problems with segfault in some server configurations [see Issue 60](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=60)
 * Default values for dropdowns now settable via Javascript to reduce typos
-* Bug with page-attributes fixed.
+* Bug with page-attributes fixed: you can now correctly enable page attributes for custom content types.
 * Support for Post Formats added.
 * Support for [Output Filters](http://code.google.com/p/wordpress-custom-content-type-manager/wiki/OutputFilters) was added.
 * Template functions `get_custom_image()` and `print_custom_image` were removed in favor of using Output Filters.
-* FormGenerator class removed in favor of simpler PHP pages.
+* The FormGenerator class removed in favor of simpler PHP pages.

 = 0.8.8 =